100+ Log Cabin Kits & Everything You Need To Know Before Buying

 The assembly time is how long it will take a full-time contractor to assemble the cabin kit from scratch.

-This can vary from one or two weeks to one or two years and is driven by contractor experience and the size of the kit.
+This can vary from one week to a few months and is driven by contractor experience and the size of the kit.

-If you are using a contractor expect this number to be weeks or months.
+If you are using a contractor expect this number to be a couple of weeks.